evrythng/evrythng-hub.js/README.md

 ### Browser

-To use immutable from a browser, download `dist/evrythng-hub.min.js` or use a CDN such as CDNJS or jsDelivr.
+To use evrythng-hub.js from a browser, download `dist/evrythng-hub.min.js` or use a CDN such as CDNJS or jsDelivr.

 Then, add it as a script tag to your page: